frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/rosify-python-scripts.md

     </code></pre>
 </div>

-# Plot CustomDXL in a ROS node
+# Visualize

+From [plot_base_plate](https://github.com/frdedynamics/adatools/blob/master/examples/plot_base_plate.py) example, we know how to visualize our custom robot.
+You can also rosify this.

 {: .notice--info}
 Create a new node called **visualize_dxl.py** in your package.

-From [plot_base_plate](https://github.com/frdedynamics/adatools/blob/master/examples/plot_base_plate.py) example, we know how to visualize our custom robot.
 For those who already modified the [adatools.config_generator](https://github.com/frdedynamics/adatools/blob/master/adatools/config_generator.py) library, you can use your version and modify the following code.
 I have modified it such that created a new function for a 2-DOF model.
 Therefore, the **visualize_dxl.py** looks like this for me:

 *~/ros2_ws/src/rosify_dynamixel_ros_pkg/rosify_dynamixel_ros_pkg/visualize_dxl.py*
 ```python